 Spray paints are super easy to apply.
-But before you can re-coat, the spray paint has to dry.
-So how long does it take for spray paints to dry?
+But before you can re-coat it, its coating has to dry.
+So how long does spray paint take to dry?

 Dry Time Between Coats

 It takes spray paint 1-4 hours to dry between coats.
 Water-based spray paint takes less time to dry because it uses water as its solvent, and water evaporates fast.

 On the other hand, oil-based spray paint takes longer to dry because it uses oil as its solvent, and oil takes longer to evaporate from the coating.

 However, room temperature and humidity levels determine their dry time.
 For instance, during cold or moist conditions, the coating takes longer to dry because the evaporation rate of the solvent is halved.

 If you re-coat too soon, the finish will turn sticky.
 That’s because the solvent of the existing coat will be trapped between the coatings.
 This prevents the new coating from sticking (since the existing coating is wet), but also prevents the existing coating from drying because the solvent can’t evaporate.
 This is why you should always await until one coating fully dries before re-coating it.